 Like many hands-on jobs and working environments, working at a cold storage facility poses several potential health and injury risks for employees performing typical daily activities.
 With regular use of heavy equipment, exposure to extremely cold temperatures and damp, slippery surfaces, workplace injuries and mishaps in cold storage facilities can be common — employees are likely to experience accidents like falls, overexertion or cold-related adverse health effects.

-By understanding common cold storage health and safety risks, you can easily incorporate strategies and guidelines to avoid personal injuries, ensure a safe working environment and have efficient daily operations.
+By understanding common cold storage hazards, you can easily incorporate strategies and guidelines to avoid personal injuries, ensure a safe working environment and have efficient daily operations.

 Cold Storage Safety Tips and Precautions

-When managing or working in a cold storage facility, there are a variety of environmental and personal safety hazards all employees should be aware of, and to avoid potential injury, proper precautions and guidelines should be proactively established and practiced.
+When managing or working in a cold storage facility, there are a variety of environmental and personal safety hazards all employees should be aware of, and to avoid potential injury, proper cold storage safety precautions and guidelines should be proactively established and practiced.

 In a cold storage workplace, the following dangers are often present: